Title: | "Eating the Liver of Data Science" |

 data(whiteWines) str(whiteWines)

-Performs Z-score normalization to transform numerical variables.
+Performs Z-score tranformation for numerical variables.

 zscore(x, columns = NULL, na.rm = FALSE)